Data Cleaning Using Pandas in Python – Complete Guide for Beginners

 Let’s get started with data cleaning step by step.

-To start working with Pandas we need to import it.
+To start working with Pandas, we need to first import it.
 We are using Google Colab as IDE, so we will import Pandas in Google Colab.

 #importing module import pandas as pd

-To import the dataset we use the read_csv() function of pandas and store it in the DataFrame named as data.
-As the dataset is in tabular format, when working with tabular data in Pandas it will be automatically converted in a DataFrame.
+To import the dataset, we use the read_csv() function of pandas and store it in the pandas DataFrame named as data.
+As the dataset is in tabular format, when working with tabular data in Pandas, it will be automatically converted into a DataFrame.
 DataFrame is a two-dimensional, mutable data structure in Python.
 It is a combination of rows and columns like an excel sheet.

 #displayinf last five rows of dataset data.tail()

-Merging the dataset is the process of combining two datasets in one, and line up rows based on some particular or common property for data analysis.
+Merging the dataset is the process of combining two datasets in one and lining up rows based on some particular or common property for data analysis.
 We can do this by using the merge() function of the dataframe.
 Following is the syntax of the merge function:

 DataFrame_name.merge(right, how='inner', on=None, left_on=None, right_on=None, left_index=False, right_index=False, sort=False, suffixes=('_x', '_y'), copy=True, indicator=False, validate=None)